crossbario/crossbar/docs-cfx/scaling/examples.rst

 * the default management realm (automatically created)
 * the three managed nodes auto-paired to the default management realm

-The following describes how to start these 4 nodes using the Crossbar.io FX Docker image all on the local machine, eg a developer notebook.
+The following describes how to start these 4 nodes using the Crossbar.io Docker image all on the local machine, eg a developer notebook.
 Since all nodes are run on one host, and to keep things simple, the nodes will listen on different ports: